Neural Vector Fields for Implicit Surface Representation and Inference: Experiments

-Considering inference, we first sample the fields on a $512^3$ voxel grid and then apply MC algorithm on it.
-BOR and SDF can be directly used with the standard version of MC \cite{lewiner2003efficient} to provide the resulting mesh.
-Regarding UDF, up to our knowledge, there is no method like MC that can produce a resulting mesh in a comparable way.
-Therefore, to evaluate the method fairly with respect to the others, we apply the proposed MC variant on its negative gradient as we do on VT and DVT.
+At inference, we first sample the fields on a $256^3$ voxel grid and then apply marching cubes (MC) algorithm on it.
+OccNet \cite{mescheder2019occnet} and DeepSDF \cite{park2019deepsdf} can be directly used with the standard version of MC \cite{lewiner2003efficient} to provide the resulting mesh.
+GIFS \cite{Ye_2022gifs} uses an adapted MC algorithm available in their public code.
+NDF \cite{chibane2020ndf} is evaluated with their proposed evaluation protocol which projects points in space to the surface based on the predicted NDF \cite{chibane2020ndf}; additionally, for fair comparison with the other methods, we also evaluate NDF \cite{chibane2020ndf} with the developed adaptation of MC and call this method MC NDF.
+The same MC variant is applied to our method, VF, to obtain a resulting mesh.